Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

    * For the Mobile phone Burger menu I drew inspiration from the following site https://www.youtube.com/watch?v=xMTs8tAapnQ

    * I used the Love Running code institute form dump endpoint for my booking form in the Contact Page.

+   * My Mentor, Nishant Kumar, for his help and advice throughout this project.